andreizilla/ApplyVision/index.md

-## Download ApplyVision - A simple tool to send, track, and organize job application emails
+## Download ApplyVision - A simple tool to send and organize job application emails

 ### LATEST RELEASE: